Submit your Declaration of Intent online as soon as you are ready.

 Orientation programming is a perfect way to introduce you to all the amazing things here on campus and beyond.

 All orientation programming will be occurring virtually this year.
-While we will not be able to gather in person for these events, orientation will introduce you to all the amazing things here on campus and beyond.
+While we will not be able to gather in person for these events, our online orientation will introduce you to all the amazing things here on campus and beyond.

 All incoming undergraduate students, with the exception of second-degree students, are required to own a laptop prior to the first day of classes.
 Detailed information can be located at saic.edu/laptop.